-- Processed foods are less time consuming to feed the family.
+- Processed foods are less time-consuming to feed the family.

-1.)
-Create a Budget
+1) Create a Realistic Budget

 Rarely does someone like to budget, but if we are to be good stewards of what God has given us, then sometimes budgeting is in order.

 It is then time to get creative in the kitchen with what you have in the pantry and freezer.
-You would be amazed what you can find to throw together when you are hungry and cannot go to the grocery store.
+You would be amazed at what you can find to throw together when you are hungry and cannot go to the grocery store.

-2.)
-Create a Menu Plan
+2) Create a Menu Plan

 You won’t get very far in sticking to your food budget without a menu plan.
 You can do this one of two ways…

 - The Standard Menu Plan – This is great for the extra organized person (a.k.a. not me).
-This person sits down at the beginning of the week or month and works out what she wants to make each meal, what ingredients are needed, and what her shopping list is.
+This person sits down at the beginning of the week or month and works out what she wants to make for each meal, what ingredients are needed, and what her shopping list is.

-3.)
-Creative Ways to Save on Produce and Meat
+3) Learn to Save on Produce and Meat

-4.)
-Learn to Be Flexible
+4) Try to Be Flexible